peerdavid/remapy/README.md

  - [ ] Better logging
  - [ ] Refactoring and cleanup
  - [ ] Set exact versions of python packages in requirements.txt
+ - [ ] Write wiki and link from RemaPy.
+E.g. how to setup templates etc.

 ## Future ideas
  - [ ] Zotero sync